1. Home/

 • Agile implementation methodology: Use agile methods to deliver results quickly, integrate feedback, and correct misalignments at an early stage.

-• Integrated project portfolio management: Coordinate various regulatory initiatives in an integrated portfolio to leverage synergies and avoid redundancies.
+• Integrated project portfolio management: Coordinate various regulatory initiatives in an integrated portfolio to utilize synergies and avoid redundancies.

 • Knowledge management and skill transfer: Establish systematic knowledge management to accelerate competency development and reduce dependency on external consultants.